 - Thickness and width: Available in 7mm-12mm thicknesses.
 If you go with a thicker laminate, you will notice less bendability, better sound absorption, and improved insulation.
 Pieces of laminate flooring are typically available in widths of 127-180 mm.

 - Finishes: You will have plenty of opportunities to choose a finish that best suits your living space.
-Standard colors include cherry, pine, walnut, maple, and much more.
+Standard colours include cherry, pine, walnut, maple, and much more.

 - AC rating: This parameter measures how resistant the flooring is to routine wear on a scale of 1-5, with 1 being the least resistant to abrasions.